Page 1 of 1

 It also has a Vibram® sole designed with a diamond-plated ladder shank area for increased traction when climbing ladders.
 On top of that, it’s made from a breathable crosstech waterproof barrier lining to keep the foot moisture-free.

-DuPont™ KEVLAR® lining provides safety against hazards and creates a cut-resistant barrier, while a flame-resistant full grain leather and reflective trim enhances visibility and durability for long-term wear.
+DuPont™ KEVLAR® lining provides safety against hazards and creates a cut-resistant barrier, while a flame-resistant full-grain leather and reflective trim enhance visibility and durability for long-term wear.

 A properly fitted boot like the Black Diamond Rubber Fire Boot, for example, can provide all the hallmarks of a classic leather fire boot while also making long-term wear comfortable.